How to Plant Your Parking Strip

 If you're cursed with clay or another type of hard soil, running a tiller through your new bed will make it easier to dig planting holes.
 If your soil is relatively loose, you won't need to till the ground.

 Get your plants off to a great start by incorporating some compost into the ground.
+Compost works as a natural fertilizer to correct soil nutrient imbalances and grow stronger, larger plants.
 Work it evenly into the soil.

-Set your plants where you plan to add them before you start digging any holes.
-That way you can easily move varieties around.
+Set your plants where you plan to add them before you start digging any holes, that way you can easily move varieties around.
+If you plant them into the ground and dig them up again to move them, you may damage the roots.

 If your plants are root-bound, meaning the roots are pushing up against the sides of the pot and are growing in circles, use your fingers or a trowel to loosen the root ball.
 Spread the roots out so they fan away from the plant.